nightroman/FarNet/RedisKit/README.md

 RedisKit commands start with `rk:`.
 Commands are invoked in the command line or using F11 / FarNet / Invoke or defined in the user menu and file associations.
-Command parameters are key=value pairs separated by semicolons, using the connection string format
+Command parameters are key=value pairs using the connection string format

 ```
 rk: <mask>
-rk:subcommand [key=value] [; key=value] ...
+rk:subcommand [key=value;] ...
 ```

 **Common parameters**